toyobayashi/electron-function-ipc/README.md

   }

   return function returnFunction(a) {
-    console.log(a)
+    this.m = a
   }
 })
 ```

 ## Note

-Function invoked in another process returns promise even if it is not an async function, so you can use async/await syntax.
+* Function invoked in another process returns promise even if it is not an async function, so you can use async/await syntax.
+* Passing es5 class constructor is also ok but method is not supported.